 Tuition is not prorated due to absence or late entry.
 Transfers between courses are allowed when space is available.
 Immediate payment is required for any incremental monies due based on course selection differential.
 No transfer credit is given for selection of a course which costs less than the original choice.
 Harvard-Westlake Summer reserves the right to cancel a class, camp, or program.
 A full 100% refund will be made for such cancellations.

 Many in-person classes and programs include lunch.
 Lunch is included in tuition.
 Lunch will be served from 12:00 p.m. to 1:00 p.m. only.
 Students can choose a regular lunch, vegan lunch, or gluten free lunch.
-Students choose one lunch type (regular, vegetarian, or gluten free) during the registration process.
+Students choose one lunch type (regular, vegan, or gluten free) during the registration process.
 If your child requires a different lunch option, your child may bring lunch each day.
 Students who wish to change their lunch type must inform the summer office at least one week before beginning their program.